Shailesh-05/shailesh.github.io/content/_index.md

       title: '📚 My Current Focus'
       subtitle: ''
       text: |-

          I'm a Machine Learning Developer at Synapsis Medical Technologies Ltd. focussing on developing a Real-Time Multi-Modal Pipeline for Facial Emotion Recognition and Health Insights.
-Parallely, I am working as an external research collobarator for ServiceNow in the Elementals Lab based on BigInsights: A Scalable Comprehensive LLM-driven Data Analytics Benchmark.
+Parallely, I am working as an external research collobarator for ServiceNow in the Elementals Lab based on BigInsights, A Scalable Comprehensive LLM-driven Data Analytics Benchmark.

         Please reach out to discuss, meet or collaborate 😃
     design: